Fort Hall Indian Reservation

+Indian reservation in Idaho, U.S.

-The Shoshone-Bannock Tribes of the Fort Hall Reservation is a federally recognized tribe and Indian reservation of Shoshone-Bannock people in Idaho.
-The reservations is Pohoko’ikkatee in the Shoshone language.
+The Fort Hall Reservation is the Indian reservation of Shoshone-Bannock Tribes in Idaho.
+The reservation is Pohoko’ikkatee in the Shoshone language.
 This is one of five federally recognized tribes in the state.
 The reservation is located in southeastern Idaho on the Snake River Plain about 20 mi north and west of Pocatello.
 It comprises 814.874 sqmi of land area in four counties: Bingham, Power, Bannock, and Caribou.
 To the east is the 60 mi Portneuf Range; both Mount Putnam and South Putnam Mountain are located on the Fort Hall Reservation.

-Founded under by Fort Bridger Treaty Council of 1868, the reservation is named for Fort Hall, a trading post in the Portneuf Valley that was established by European Americans.
+Founded by the Fort Bridger Treaty Council of 1868, the reservation is named for Fort Hall, a trading post in the Portneuf Valley that was established by European Americans.
 It was an important stop along the Oregon and California Trails in the middle 19th century.
+It is home to Shoshone and Bannock peoples.

 A monument on the reservation marks the former site of the fort.
 Interstate 15 serves the community of Fort Hall, the largest population center on the reservation.
 The total population of the reservation was 5,762 at the 2000 census.
-The Shoshone-Bannock Tribes has more than 5,300 enrolled members, and more than half reside on the Fort Hall Reservation.
+The Shoshone-Bannock Tribes have more than 5,300 enrolled members, and more than half reside on the Fort Hall Reservation.
 Others have moved to urban areas for work.
 The tribes are governed by a seven-member elected council and maintain their own governmental services, including law enforcement, courts, social and health services, and education.

 The four other federally recognized tribes in the state are the Coeur d'Alene, Kootenai, Nez Perce, and Shoshone-Paiute at Duck Valley Indian Reservation.

 In July 2016, the Department of Interior made offers to 536 landowners with fractional interests at Fort Hall Reservation for buy-back of lands valued at $11 million in offers.
 This was under its Land Buy-Back Program as part of the government's settlement of the Cobell v.
 Salazar class action suit.
-The land purchased will be transferred into trust for the Shoshone-Bannock Tribes, to restore its traditional land.
+The land purchased under the program is transferred into trust for the Shoshone-Bannock Tribes, to restore its traditional land.
 About 1.5 million acres of land has been put into trust for tribes under this program.